Sunday, October 28, 2018

 Presentation | October 28 | 4-6:30 p.m. | UC Botanical Garden

 African Blackwood (Dalbergia melanoxylon) is the tree from which flutes, oboes, clarinets, and bagpipes are made.
-Growing almost exclusively in Tanzania and Mozambique, it is used for sculpture, medicine and more.
+This presentation includes a talk and musical performance.

 Film - Feature | October 28 | 7-8:45 p.m. | Berkeley Art Museum and Pacific Film Archive